-Figure 115 shows the Diagnostic page, which is a helpful tool if trouble shooting the system is required.
+Figure 13-24 shows the diagnostic page, which is a helpful tool if troubleshooting the system is required.
 This screen shows you live data from the ECU that can be used to determine if or where an issue might be.
-The follow are descriptions of each of the items displayed.
+The following are descriptions of each of the items displayed.